sonata-project/EntityAuditBundle/README.md

 ## TODOS

 * Currently only works with auto-increment databases
-* Proper metadata mapping is necessary, allow to disable versioning for fields and associations.
+* Proper metadata mapping is necessary, allow to disable versioning for fields.
 * It does NOT work with Joined-Table-Inheritance (Single Table Inheritance should work, but not tested)